w3c/wai-curricula/content/designer/flexible-layout-and-design.md

 * Show examples of different regions of web pages, such as header, navigation, main, and footer.
 Explain that several groups of people with disabilities rely on visual and programmatic landmarks to perceive such regions.
 Explain that defining landmarks and their styling is a designers' responsibility, whereas implementing such landmarks and their semantics is a developers' responsibility.
 * Show examples of interfaces where information is provided through vision only, such as those with icons to convey when a form field is required and those with colors to convey available dates in a calendar.
 Explain that some people cannot rely on visual means to obtain information, so text is needed for them to understand the information provided.
 For references on how to complement information presented visually with text, see technique [G96: Providing textual identification of items that otherwise rely only on sensory information to be understood](https://www.w3.org/WAI/WCAG21/Techniques/general/G96.html).
-* Invite students to navigate a web page with appropriate focus indicators first, and then invite them to navigate a web page without focus indicators.
+* Invite students to use a web page that has appropriate focus indicators first, and then invite them to use a web page without focus indicators.
 Explain how focus indicators allow people using the keyboard only to determine where they are as they move through web pages and applications using the keyboard only.
 For reference on how to provide appropriate focus indicators, see techniques [G149: Using user interface components that are highlighted by the user agent when they receive focus](https://www.w3.org/WAI/WCAG21/Techniques/general/G149.html) and [G195: Using an author-supplied, highly visible focus indicator](https://www.w3.org/WAI/WCAG21/Techniques/general/G195.html).

 #### Ideas to Assess Knowledge for Topic